HP Spectre x360 (2020), Price and Availability

 The Iris Plus graphics dominated older integrated graphics in our tests, powering up with high scores compared to previous models in our graphical tests.
 Our Cinebench rendering benchmark performance was not impressive, but it was still suitable for an ultralight laptop.

-The HP Spectre x360 offers some integrated features that all fall under one umbrella: privacy.
-This is the ideal laptop for anyone wary of the risks posed by an online presence, with several features designed to keep you and your data safe.
+The HP Spectre x360 offers integrated features focused on privacy.
+It’s the ideal laptop for anyone wary of online risks.
+Several features are designed to keep you and your data safe.

 First up is the Windows Hello feature, a now-common laptop feature.
-You can log in to your laptop using your face, even in poorly lit conditions (i.e., when you’re curled up in bed trying to watch Netflix), using an I.R. camera array linked to the x360’s H.D. webcam.
+You can log in to your laptop using your face.
+This works even in poorly lit conditions, like when you’re curled up in bed watching Netflix.
+The I.R. camera array links to the x360’s H.D. webcam.

-Next is the kill switch for the camera, a physical switch on the laptop side that manually cuts power to the webcam for added safety.
-There’s also a fingerprint scanner below the keyboard, allowing you to log in quickly if you don’t want to use Windows Hello.
+The laptop also features a kill switch for the camera.
+This physical switch manually cuts power to the webcam for added safety.
+Additionally, a fingerprint scanner below the keyboard allows quick logins.
+You can use it if you don’t want to use Windows Hello.

 Life of the Battery

 One of the only areas where the HP Spectre x360 (2020) doesn’t excel is battery life.
-The battery life is still good; it will last throughout the working day for everyday use, about 10 hours, without charge.
-As with previous HP Spectre x360 models, the battery will be battered by higher-intensity tasks, cutting it down to as little as 4 hours.
+The battery life is still good.
+It lasts throughout the working day for everyday use.
+You can get about 10 hours without charging.
+However, higher-intensity tasks drain the battery faster.
+It may last as little as 4 hours with heavy use.

 It’s not bad, though it’s slightly below the previous HP Spectre x360.0 configuration.
 In battery tests, the 2019 model performed better, but only by a small margin.
 All that new fancy hardware took its toll.

 Thanks to the USB-C connector, the battery charges quickly, charging from empty to 100% in barely over an hour.
-Thanks to the angled USB-C port, it is also easy to set while in use, ensuring that the power cable will not get in your way.
+Thanks to the angled USB-C port, it is easy to set up while in use.
+This design ensures the power cable won’t get in your way.

 More from Author